Nonlinear morphoelastic energy based theory for stimuli responsive elastic shells: Conclusion

 In this work, we derive two reduced two-dimensional energy functionals to describe the nonlinear mechanics of naturally curved morphoelastic shells made of an incompressible Neo-Hookean material and a compressible Ciarlet–Geymonat material.
 Starting from the energies described in three dimensions, the reduced forms are obtained performing an asymptotic expansion exploiting the smallness of the shell thickness compared to the in-plane characteristic length.

 The formulation proposed retains geometric and constitutive nonlinearities without imposing additional kinematic constraints.
 In doing so, we describe the through-the-thickness behavior following the approach presented by Ozenda and Virga \cite{Ozenda2021} and extending it to the case of a naturally curved shell.
 Furthermore, we embed the non-elastic morphing stimuli by decomposing them into (i) in-plane metric and curvature components and (ii) through-the-thickness component, thus enabling their independent control.
 The terms of order $O(h_0^3)$ in the energies correctly retain all the contributions that must consistently appear at this order, including the quadratic contributions in $Z$ in the form of the functions $\phi$ and $\bar{\phi}$ as well as in the contravariant metric $\Gci_{\alpha \beta}$.
+In the energy functionals derived here, we assume constraints on the form $\cci_{\alpha \beta}$ in the expansion of the metric $\Gci_{\alpha \beta}$: those constraints can be relaxed in future work to make us able to investigate the behavior under a arbitrary intermediate metric.

 We validated the reduced model against two representative problems already discussed in the literature: the eversion of spherical caps and the eversion of a closed sphere.
 The study of those examples illustrates the importance of the appropriate modeling of the through-the-thickness response and the need to retain the coupling between geometry and constitutive behavior, also in the limit of small strains and moderate rotations.
-Finally, we explored how the framework can be applied to morphoelastic strategies relevant for budding and vesiculation, pointing to possible future directions for studying localized shape changes in active and biological solid-like shells. \\
+Finally, we explored how the framework can be applied to morphoelastic strategies relevant for budding and vesiculation, pointing to possible future directions for studying localized shape changes in active and biological solid-like shells.
+2pc

 {\bf Acknowledgement.} M.T. is a member of the Gruppo Nazionale di Fisica Matematica (GNFM) of the Istituto Nazionale di Alta Matematica (INdAM).
 We thank Souhayl Sadik for insightful discussions about this work.